rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	> The database we have been using up to this point is a single Azure SQL Database.
 Since we've just discussed SQL Federations, we’re going to illustrate how to create a federated version of our expense report database.
 	> In SSMS, we need to create a new database from which we will create our federations.

-1. Right-click the server node, and select **New Query** to open a new query window connected to the _master_ database.
+1. Right-click the **Databases** node, and select **New Database** to open a new query window connected to the _master_ database.
-1. In the new query window, execute the following statement to create a database named **ContosoFED**.
+1. In the new query window, replace the placeholder for the database name with the name _ContosoFed_ and execute the query.

 	![Creating a new database](Images/creating-a-new-database.png?raw=true "Creating a new database")